 - a.
 Replacement or repair of purchased or rental equipment because of misuse, abuse, or loss/theft. - b.
 Surgical supports, corsets, or articles of clothing unless needed to recover from surgery or injury. - c.
 Non-Medically Necessary enhancements to standard equipment and devices. - d.
-Disposable supplies for use in the home such as bandages, gauze, tape, antiseptics, dressings, ace-type bandages, and any other supplies, dressings, appliances or devices that are not specifically listed as covered in the "What's Covered" section. - 39.
-Medicare Services for which benefits are payable under Medicare Parts A or B or would have been payable if you had applied for Parts A or B, except, as listed in this Benefit Booklet or as required by federal law, as described in the section titled "Medicare" in the "General Provisions" section.
+Disposable supplies for use in the home such as bandages, gauze, tape, antiseptics, dressings, ace-type bandages, and any other supplies, dressings, appliances or devices that are not specifically listed as covered in the "What's Covered" section. - e.
+Supplies, equipment and appliances, hearing aids and wigs that include comfort, luxury, or convenience items or features that exceed what is Medically Necessary in your situation.
+Reimbursement will be based on the Maximum Allowable Amount for a standard item that is a Covered Service, serves the same purpose, and is Medically Necessary.
+Any expense including items that you purchase with features that exceed what is Medically Necessary, will be limited to the Maximum Allowable Amount for the standard item and the additional costs will be your responsibility. - 40.
+Medicare - Services for which benefits are payable under Medicare Parts A or B or would have been payable if you had applied for Parts A or B, except, as listed in this Benefit Booklet or as required by federal law, as described in the section titled "Medicare" in the "General Provisions" section.
 For the purposes of the calculation of benefits, where Medicare should be the primary payor, if you do not enroll in Part B when you are eligible, the Claims Administrator will calculate benefits as if you had enrolled.
-You should sign up for Medicare Part B as soon as possible to avoid large out of pocket costs. - 40.
-Missed or Cancelled Appointments - Charges for missed or cancelled appointments. - 41.
-Non-Approved Facility Services from a Provider that does not meet the definition of Facility. - 42.
-Non-Covered Behavioral Health Services - Services for outpatient therapy or rehabilitation unless listed as Covered Service in this Benefit Booklet. - 43.
+You should sign up for Medicare Part B as soon as possible to avoid large out of pocket costs. - 41.
+Missed or Cancelled Appointments - Charges for missed or cancelled appointments. - 42.
+Non-Approved Facility Services from a Provider that does not meet the definition of Facility. - 43.
+Non-Covered Behavioral Health Services - Services for outpatient therapy or rehabilitation unless listed as Covered Service in this Benefit Booklet. - 44.
 Non-Medically Necessary Services - Services the Claims Administrator concludes are not Medically Necessary.
-This includes services that do not meet medical policy, clinical coverage, or benefit policy guidelines. - 44.
+This includes services that do not meet medical policy, clinical coverage, or benefit policy guidelines. - 45.
 Nutritional or Dietary Supplements - Nutritional and/or dietary supplements, except as described in this Benefit Booklet or that must be covered by law.
-This Exclusion includes, but is not limited to, nutritional formulas and dietary supplements that you can buy over the counter and those you can get without a written prescription or from a licensed pharmacist. - 45.
-Oral Surgery - Extraction of teeth, surgery for impacted teeth and other oral surgeries to treat the teeth or bones and gums directly supporting the teeth, except as listed in this Benefit Booklet. - 46.
+This Exclusion includes, but is not limited to, nutritional formulas and dietary supplements that you can buy over the counter and those you can get without a written prescription or from a licensed pharmacist.

+- 46. Oral Surgery - Extraction of teeth, surgery for impacted teeth and other oral surgeries to treat the teeth or bones and gums directly supporting the teeth, except as listed in this Benefit Booklet. - 47.
 Outpatient Therapy or Rehabilitation - Services for outpatient therapy or rehabilitation unless listed as a Covered Service in this Benefit Booklet.

-47. Personal Care and Convenience
+48. Personal Care and Convenience